24 Singapore Laws that Tourists need to Know

 • Absolute Ban on Spitting: This is strictly banned for public health reasons.

 To avoid an on-the-spot fine of SGD$300, it pays to know exactly where the line is drawn.
+While these examples cover the most frequent infractions, the legal definition of waste is extensive.
+Navigating specific scenarios, such as high-rise littering or liquid waste, requires familiarity with Singapore’s littering and hygiene rules.

 Couple Crossing Orchard Road Shopping Street